-4.2.2 Checks for Distributed Firewalls

-After passing the local checks, FIREMAN will perform distributed checks for network of firewalls.
-Such a check is performed based on the ACL-tree derived in Section 4.1.2.
+2) Checks for Distributed Firewalls: After passing the local checks, FIREMAN will perform distributed checks for network of firewalls.
+Such a check is performed based on the ACL-tree derived in Section IV-A.2.
 We start from the top level ACLs of the tree and go downwards level by level.
 At the top level, input to an ACL is the entire set $(I = \Omega)$, and $A_1 = D_1 = F_1 = \emptyset$.
-Starting from the second level, we use Equations in Table 5 to derive the I set to the ACL.
+Starting from the second level, we use Equations 4, 5 and 6 to derive the I set to the ACL.
 Based on the input I, we again traverse through rules in the ACL based on the same transformations defined in Equation 2.

-For $\langle P, \text{ accept} \rangle$ rules:
+• For $\langle P, \text{ accept} \rangle$ rules:

 - P ⊆ I ⇒ good: This is not a redundancy as in the case of local checks.
-A packet need to be accepted by all firewalls on its path to reach destination. - P ⊆ ¬I ⇒ shadowing: This rule is shadowed by upstream ACLs.
-It tries to accept some packets that are blocked on all reachable paths.
-This kind of inconsistency can manifest as connectivity problems which are difficult to troubleshoot manually.

-For $\langle P, \text{ deny} \rangle$ rules:

-1. $P \subseteq I \Rightarrow$ raised security level?: This probably reveals a raised security level.
+A packet need to be permitted by all firewall on its path to reach destination. - P ⊆ ¬I ⇒ shadowing: This rule is shadowed by upstream ACLs.
+It tries to accept some packets that are blocked by all upstream firewalls.
+This kind of inconsistency can manifest as connectivity problems which are difficult to troubleshoot manually. - For $\langle P, \text{ drop} \rangle$ rules: - P ⊆ I ⇒ raised security level?: This probably reveals a raised security level.
 In the case of Figure 2, certain packets might be allowed to access the DMZ but not the internal network.
-Therefore, ACLs W0, X1 and X0 will accept these packets but ACL Y0 will deny them.
-P ⊆ ¬I ⇒ redundancy?: This is probably a redundancy since the packets to be denied will not reach this ACL anyway.
+Therefore, ACLs W0, X1 and X0 will permit these packets but ACL Y0 will drop them. - P ⊆ ¬I ⇒ redundancy?: This is probably a redundancy since the packets to be dropped will not reach this ACL anyway.
 However, multiple lines of defense are often encouraged in practice to increase overall security level.
 This should be performed with caution by the administrator.

-4.2.3 Checks at the Root of the ACL Tree

-The root of the ACL tree is the destination, which is also the network we want to secure.
-Assume the root has mchildren, and child j gives input to the root as I_j .
+3) Checks at the Root of the ACL Tree: The root of the ACL tree is the destination, which is also the network we want to secure.
+Assume the root has m children, and child j gives input to the root as I_j .
 We want to ensure that all the inputs are the same.
-Otherwise, this is a "cross-path inconsistency" as discussed in Section 3.2.3.
+Otherwise, this is a "cross-path inconsistency" as discussed in Section III-B.3.

-$$\forall j \in m, I_j = I \tag{6}$$
+$$\forall j \in m, I_j = I \tag{8}$$